Solving Alibaba Cloud API Signature Issues for Billing Analysis¶

 SignatureVersion # Signature algorithm version, currently 1.0

-Timestamp # Request timestamp, UTC time, e.g., 2021-12-16T12:00:00Z
+Timestamp # Request timestamp, UTC time, e.g.: 2021-12-16T12:00:00Z

-AccessKeyId # Account secret key ID
+AccessKeyId # Account key ID

 SignatureMethod # Signature method, currently HMAC-SHA1

-Version # Version number, date format, e.g., 2017-12-14, varies by product
+Version # Version number, date format, e.g.: 2017-12-14 varies by product

-, other parameters are relatively easy to obtain, some even have fixed values.
-Refer to Alibaba Cloud documentation for specifics.
-Besides common parameters, specific interface (Action
+, the other parameters are relatively easy to obtain, some even have fixed values.
+Refer to the Alibaba Cloud documentation for more details.
+Besides common parameters, specific interface (Action) request parameters are also needed.
+Each Action

-Constructing Canonicalized Request String¶
+Constructing Standardized Request Strings¶

 - Construct dict